 BBC Languages – The British Broadcasting Corporation offers online instruction in a variety of popular languages, including French, Spanish, German, Italian, and Mandarin Chinese.
 Learners can move at their own pace.

-U.S. Citizenship Preparation Course– The Missouri Multicultural Network offers a free citizenship preparation course that prepares non-U.S. citizens for the naturalization process.
+U.S. Citizenship Preparation Course– The Missouri Multicultural Center offers a free citizenship preparation course that prepares non-U.S. citizens for the naturalization process.
 The course offers lessons in American history and government, and a sample test using questions found on the actual INS naturalization test.

 Learn CPR – Learn CPR is a free public service supported by the University of Washington School of Medicine.
 Learn the basics of CPR – cardiopulmonary resuscitation – using instructional guides and video demonstrations.